luniehq/lunie/README.md

 Yarn is a JS package packager we use manage Voyager dependencies.
 [Download it.](https://yarnpkg.com/lang/en/docs/install)

-With Node.js and Yarn installed, you're ready for the last part:
+With Node.js and Yarn installed, you're ready to check out the source code:

 ```bash
 git clone https://github.com/cosmos/voyager.git